edjuraskovic/strapi-nextjs-blog-starter/README.md

 Based on:
 https://github.com/strapi/strapi-starter-next-blog

+This extension includes:
-This extension includes Cloudinary provider allowing you to upload the media content in Cloudinary https://cloudinary.com
+- Cloudinary provider allowing you to upload the media content in Cloudinary https://cloudinary.com
+- articles pagination + React infinite scroll

 It is bootstrapped with MongoDB / locally or connecting to Atlas Mongo DB https://www.mongodb.com